-We create such a cross section.
-For this purpose, we create cross-sections perpendicular to the frontal surface for each pixel that corresponding to a front in 4 steps.
+For this purpose, we create cross-sections perpendicular to the frontal surface for each pixel that corresponding to a front in 4 steps:

-- Estimate the direction normal vector of the front at the given point - Sample points in the normal direction centered at the given point on the front - calculate Calculate the mean wind direction along the sampled points - Use the sign of the dot product of the mean wind direction vector and the normal front vector to sort the sampled points along wind direction
+- Estimate the direction normal vector of the front at the given point - Sample points in the normal direction centered at the given point on the front - Calculate the mean wind direction along the sampled points

+Use the sign of the dot product of the mean wind direction vector and the normal front vector to sort the sampled points along wind direction

-These cross sections are carried out computed at the 850hPa level, since the TFP methods usually are based on variables on this level.
+These cross sections are computed at the 850hPa level, since the TFP methods usually are based on variables on this level.
 For the comparison with the thermodynamic front detection methods we use the variable equivalent potential temperature (θ_e).
 Additionally, the variables temperature, relative humidity, and (absolute) wind speed are chosen, showing important features of different front types.
 These variables are taken from the ERA5 data-set, while the position of the fronts is determined by either our network, the baseline method, or the weather service analyses.
 We used MetPy v1.0.1 to derive θ_e and the relative humidity (May et al., 2021).
 We further used GeoPy v2.2.0 (https://github.com/geopy/geopy) to calculate the position of our sample points.

-The results are accumulated and the mean The mean cross-section for the DWD frontal data-set is presented in Figures 8 and 9for the DWD frontal data-set.
+The mean cross-section for the DWD frontal data-set is presented in Figures 8 and 9.
 The corresponding plots for the NWS front data-set are shown in the supplement (Figures S2 and S3).
 In Fig. 8 (a) we evaluated the variation in equivalent potential temperature (θ_e) at 850hPa based on fronts locations (i) identified by the machine learning algorithm (dashed lines) and (ii) indicated in the surface analysis from the DWD (solid lines).
 For both front location data-sets θ_e is clearly increasing (decreasing) across the frontal surface for cold (warm) fronts, as would be expected from the physical definition of these features.
 For the identified cold fronts the across-frontal temperature variation is on average larger than for the DWD labels.
-For warm fronts the across-frontal change in θ_e is similar for both detections, albeit the decrease ahead of the passing front is stronger for the machine learning detections, while warm.
+For warm fronts the across-frontal change in θ_e is similar for both detections, albeit the decrease ahead of the passing front is stronger for the machine learning detections.
 Warm fronts identified by DWD are on average located at slightly cooler temperatures.
-This may be explained by the assignment of some warm fronts with weak temperature gradients to the additional category of stationary fronts by our machine learning algorithm.
-Note that this category does not exist, a category non-existent in the DWD data-set.
+This may be explained by the assignment of some warm fronts with weak temperature gradients to the additional category of stationary fronts by our machine learning algorithm, a category non-existent in the DWD data-set.
 For occluded fronts there is only a small across-frontal variation in θ_e as could be expected and again this is consistent across both data-sets.